 Acknowledgement and co-authorship

-Users should acknowledge the contribution of the Research Infrastructure in any output (i.e. publication, patent, data, etc.) deriving from research conducted within its realms.
+Users should acknowledge the contribution of the Research Infrastructure in any output (i.e. publication, patent, data, etc.) deriving from research conducted within its realms, including wide virtual Access and services.
 In accordance with good scientific practice, Users are encouraged to offer co-authorship to those working at the Research Infrastructure having made genuine scientific contributions to their work.

 Legal conformity

-Research Infrastructures must comply with national and international law and agreements, particularly, but not only, in areas such as intellectual property rights and the protection of privacy, ethical considerations as well as safety, security and public order regulations when designing rules and conditions for Access to and use of Research Infrastructures.
+Research Infrastructures must comply with national, EU and international law and agreements, particularly, but not only, in areas such as intellectual property rights and the protection of privacy, protection of personal data, ethical considerations as well as safety, security and public order regulations when designing rules and conditions for Access to and use of Research Infrastructures.

 Costs and fees

-Acknowledging a variety of financing models, costs need to be covered and fees for Access, to the extent found necessary, should contribute to the financial sustainability of the Research Infrastructure.
+Acknowledging a variety of possible financial sustainability models, costs need to be covered; fees for Access, to the extent found necessary, should be charged to the User and contribute to the financial sustainability of the Research Infrastructure.

 Ethical conduct and research integrity